Terrunda/To-do-list-assignment/README.md

 ## Languages used:
--HTML for structuring the web page.
+- HTML for structuring the web page.
--CSS for styling the page.
+- CSS for styling the page.
--Javascript for list and task functionality.
+- Javascript for list and task functionality.

 Disclaimer: Aside from creating objects and constructors, I used AI to create an algorithm for handling tasks and lists.